Find The Best Air Filter For Your Home AC [2024 Review Guide]

 Depending on the type of industry, these filters are used in both commercial and residential structures.
 They can filter out particles with sizes from 3.0-10.0 microns.
-Dust from sand and cement work is trapped in the filters, along with dust, mold spores, and carpet fibers.
+Dust from sand and cement work is trapped in the filters, along with dust, dust mites, mold spores, and carpet fibers.

 MERV Rating 14-20: Bacteria, Viruses, Odors, etc.

 These are the best air filters, very few microscopic particles get through.
 Hospitals, operating and smoking rooms all use this type of filter.
 It is able to trap particles as small as 0.30 microns.
 They will also filter out carcinogenic and radioactive materials.
 These are industry quality air filters and are rarely used in the home.

 The air you breathe does affect your health.
 It’s why you want the best air filter for your home..
 You’ll find the same pollutants indoors as you do outside.
 Every time you open a door or window, you’re letting airborne particles in.

 You can’t purify the outside air, but you can do something about it inside.
 Installing and maintaining your ac filter is the best way to improve indoor air quality.
 The best air filter for your home ac eliminates the particles that irritate existing breathing conditions like pet dander, dust, mold, tobacco smoke, and other allergens.